 Last week we covered the topic of my most received question – infusions.
 So today I thought I would write about the second most received question – what my job is like!
 I left my first post-grad job back in June, and I’m finally starting to acclimate to my new office environment.
-I’ve gone from 25 co-workers to three, working with almost all women to being the only woman, from two interns to needed an intern like yesterday, and from a building in the heart of downtown to a building in the middle of an industrial park.
+I’ve gone from 25 co-workers to three, working with almost all women to being the only woman, from two interns to needed an intern like yesterday, and from a building in the heart of downtown to a building in the middle of a business park.
 Regardless, #lifeisgood.
 The biggest adaptation has been realizing that the same job title two different places can mean two different things.
 Wow wow wow, my duties are so different in comparison to my last post like this!

 Here is the scoop on what my day is like as a marketing coordinator in the economic development field (and as a part-time blogger!)